Bengals 2022 Camp 53-man Projection 4.0: Jessie Bates Back, Kwamie Lassiter Steps Up Big - CLNS Media

 Jonah Williams, Jackson Carman, Ted Karras, Alex Cappa, La’el Collins, D’Ante Smith, Cordell Volson, Trey Hill, Hakeem Adeniji, Lamont Gaillard

-In the running:, Ben Brown, Desmond Noel, Devin Cochran, Nate Gilliam
+In the running:, Ben Brown, Desmond Noel, Devin Cochran, Nate Gilliam, Isaiah Prince

 Trags take: Cordell Volson presumably did enough Sunday to prove he’s worthy of a starting job at left guard, even as a rookie, over Jackson Carman.
 The bigger watch here is whether the Bengals chose to keep five tackles and five interior or six interior and four tackles.
 If it’s the latter, then it comes down to Adeniji and Prince.
 Adeniji by the slimmest of margins here.
-If Gaillard is PUP to begin season, then both Adeniji and Prince make it.
+If Gaillard is injured to begin season, then both Adeniji and Prince make it.

 DEFENSE(26):